fmedlin/Android-Stuff/README.md

     adb shell chmod 644 /system/priv-app/mtron.apk
     adb reboot

-## Build Android N
+## Building Android N

-When encountering this error on Mac: `Unsupported curl, please use a curl not based on SecureTransport ninja`
+### Unsupported curl, please use a curl not based on SecureTransport ninja

-Replace curl with an SSL
+When encountering this error on Mac, replace curl with an SSL

     brew install curl --with-openssl
     export PATH=$(brew --prefix curl)/bin:$PATH

 H/T to [stack overflow](http://stackoverflow.com/a/35024131/42671)

+### Out of memory error

+    GC overhead limit exceeded.
+    Try increasing heap size with java option '-Xmx<size>'.
+    Warning: This may have produced partial or corrupted output.

+Try increasing the heap size.
+This worked for me:

+    export ANDROID_JACK_VM_ARGS="-Xmx4g -Dfile.encoding=UTF-8 -XX:+TieredCompilation"

 ## Center justification in a TextView

     <TextView